botworld-wiki/beatburger.github.io/_bots/thump.md

 botRarity: "Rare"
 botRaritySortOrder: "3"
 botAcquisition: "Starter Bot, Random Drop"
 botOpinion: "Some think it's an elephant, some say it's a gorilla.
-Whatever it is, Thump is one of the most unique tanks out there with very interesting stats and abilities.
-This bot trades off great amount of health and damage for great utility and supporting."
+Whatever it is, Thump is one of the most unique tanks out there by trading off raw stats for better utility and supporting."
 searchKeywords: ""